robertshaw87/code-drills/11/01 - Constructors/README.md

 # It's all in the cards

 ### In this activity, we're going to be making a deck of cards using constructor functions.
+After you've defined your constructor functions, you will be exporting both of them so that you can run the test file.

 * There should be two constructors we're defining for this activity: a `Deck` and a `Card`.